 The Arts Administration Minor requires students to major in a fine arts program (Art, Music or Theatre).
 This minor builds on a student's existing artistic base earned from their fine arts major.
 It is intended to equip students with the direction and practical skills needed to help art flourish in the larger culture.
 Possible applications might include entry-level administrative positions in theatre companies, art galleries, symphonies and other community-based arts organizations.

 - ACC 215 Principles of Financial Accounting

+- ACC 310 Non-Profit and Governmental Accounting

 - BUS 200 Principles of Marketing

-- BUS 201 Principles of Management

 - COM 185 Media Writing

 - COM 230 Principles of Public Relations

 - COM 263 Layout and Design

+- CSC 110 Advanced Spreadsheets

-Internship: 4 credits
+Internship: 4